 College & Courses & Rankings:

 Ranking of top 10 universities in the world.

-What is important to know about rankings┬áis that the average German or French school has a high standard of education than an average in many other countries. while UK and US Universities are ranked high in the top 200, those Universities that are not so high ranked do not give such value for money as the German of French Universities.
+What is important to know is that the average German or French school has a high standard of education than an average in many other countries.
+While top ranked UK and US Universities are great brand names, most Universities ranked below 250 in world rankings do not give such great value for money as the German, Dutch or French Universities.